leepike/SmartCheck/refs/quickcheck-notes.md

 # QuickCheck implementation notes for my own use.
-(The design is rather
-  clever. :) I *think* this is how things work...)
+(The design is rather clever. :) I *think* this is how things work...)

 ---------------------------------------

-The main entry point `quickCheckWithResult`.
+The main entry point is `quickCheckWithResult`.
 There, a property (something that belongs to the `Testable` class) is turned into a `Property`:

     type Property = Gen Prop
     newtype Prop = MkProp{ unProp :: Rose Result }
     data Rose a = MkRose a [Rose a] | IORose (IO (Rose a))

-More on that in a bit by using `Testable`'s `property` method.
+(more on that in a bit) by using `Testable`'s `property` method.
 At this point, it's important to know that we have everything we need to test some
 function: we've generated random values for the function's inputs, and we have a tree of results based on shrinking the values in the Rose tree.